 - Random: pick any page at random (works surprisingly well!). - FIFO: throw out the page that has been in memory the longest.
-The idea is to be fair, give all pages equal residency. - MIN: as always, the best algorithm arises if we can predict the future.
+The idea is to be fair, give all pages equal residency.
+Doesn't work well in general, because some pages are very popular (e.g., pages holding loop variables and instructions) while others are accessed only once. - MIN: as always, the best algorithm arises if we can predict the future.
 Throw out the page that won't be used for the longest time into the future.
-This requires a prophet, so it isn't practical, but it is good for comparison. - LRU: use the past to predict the future.
+This requires an oracle, so it isn't practical, but it is good for comparison. - LRU: use the past to predict the future.
 Throw out the page that hasn't been used in the longest time.
-If there is locality, then this is a good approximation to MIN.
+If there is locality, then this is a good approximation of MIN.

-Example: Try the reference string A B C A B D A D B C B, assume there are three page frames of physical memory.
+Example: Try the reference string (sequence of page accesses) A B C A B D A D B C B, assuming there are three page frames of physical memory.
 Show the memory allocation state after each memory reference.